-The Bioprocessing Summer Undergraduate Internship Training and Education (BSUITE) program for undergraduate research in bioprocessing and bioengineering at Keck Graduate Institute provides undergraduate students a valuable laboratory experience through team projects based on tasks typically done in industry bioprocessing laboratories.
+The Bioprocessing Summer Undergraduate Internship Training and Education (BSUITE) program for undergraduate research in bioprocessing and bioengineering at Keck Graduate Institute provides undergraduate students, recent graduates, and those considering starting the MEng program a valuable laboratory experience through team projects based on tasks typically done in industry bioprocessing laboratories.
 Students will acquire specialized skills and learning opportunities that are not available at undergraduate institutions.
 Students will also be introduced to career options within bioprocessing, bio manufacturing laboratories, and the manufacturing industry.

 The BSUITE program is an 8-10 week summer program.
 Full time interns receive 320-400 hours of training and laboratory experience, part time interns receive 160-200 hours of training and laboratory experience.